chriskzn/angular_training_cert_dev/README.md

 - Update MovieDetailsComponent to make it handle the new Observable and render movie details.
 - The app should work just like it did before with no visible difference to the user.

 ##### Other Considerations
 If you see the data-test attribute anywhere in the boilerplate don't remove it.

+##### Example of Finished Application
+This is an example of what the functionality should look like for the completed exercise.
+If you’d like to mimic this style, feel free to do so, but it is not required.

+## Coding Challenge
+### Add Filters to our Movies App
+#### Challenge Description
+In this challenge, we want to add filters to the UI so users can look for specific movies by title and year of release.

+##### Requirements
+- apture user input in the form using some of the tools described in our lesson.
+- - 💡 HINT: Is this a complex form or a simple one?
+What's the easiest approach to get a form's value?

+- Use the filterMovieList from movies.service to get an Observable of filtered movies based on user input.
+- Display a filtered list of movies to the user.

+##### Other Considerations
+If you see the data-test attribute anywhere in the boilerplate don't remove it.